-School-Wide Parent Meetings
+Parent Meetings

 Parent meetings are an important time for parents and staff members to communicate and plan with each other.
+Please read notices sent home and listen to Parent Square messages for school-wide meeting information.
 There may be slight variances due to calendaring issues.